Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Experiments

 \paragraph{Effects of $k$ in KNN Positive Sample Selection}

 We then inspect the influence when selecting different number of samples as positive candidates.
 Fig. \ref{fig:diff_K} shows the top-1 accuracy with respect to different $k$ in knn.
-It can be shown that when no mixed sample is included, the performance is relatively sensitive to $k$, and the results are relatively robust for a range of $k$ ($k=1,5,10$) when mixed samples are introduced.
+It can be shown that when no mixed sample is included, the performance is relatively sensitive to $k$, and the results are relatively robust for a range of $k$ ($k=1,5,10,100$) when mixed samples are introduced.
 The reason is that mixed samples act as a strong smoothing regularization, which alleviates the noise introduced by knn selection.
 We also consider a special case, \emph{i.e.,} always select the same sample, \emph{i.e.,}, $\mathbf{x}_p=\mathbf{x}_a$, noted as $k=0$.
-This roughly corresponds to enlarging the number of queries, and the result is much lower than selecting similar samples, which demonstrates that the performance improvement is not simply from the increased batch size.
+In this setting, we always select the correct positive sample for pulling, but sacrifice the diversity of using cross-samples.
+The performance gain is limited ($67.5\% \rightarrow 68.6\%$), which validate the effectiveness of selecting positives via cross samples.